 2. Phishing messages

-Whether it’s a text claiming to be from a coronavirus contact tracer, or a friend exhorting you to check out this photo of you last night, SMS texts containing deceptive links that aim to scrape sensitive information (otherwise known as phishing or “smishing”) continue to make the rounds.
+Whether it’s a text claiming to help you recover a package or a friend exhorting you to "check out this photo of you last night", text messages containing deceptive links that aim to collect sensitive information (otherwise known as phishing or “smishing”) continue to make the rounds.
 And with people often checking their email apps throughout the day, phishing emails are just as lucrative for attackers.

 How to protect yourself

-- Check the IRS’s phishing section to familiarize yourself with how the tax agency communicates with people, and verify any communications you receive
+- Check the IRS’s phishing section to familiarize yourself with how the tax agency communicates with people, and verify any communications you receive.

 3. Unauthorized access to iCloud or Google account